5 Best Roland Electronic Drum Sets

 The main feature of the set is the wood shells with a maple finish.
 They have the full diameters and depths of standard acoustic drums, giving you the full drum kit aesthetic.
 You also get full-sized cymbals with a pair of 14” hi-hats, two 16” crashes, and an 18” ride cymbal.

-Lastly, the pads on all the drums feel incredibly authentic and responsive.
-Whatever you play on an acoustic kit will come out the same on these pads thanks to their responsiveness and tunability.
+Lastly, the pads on all the drums felt incredibly authentic and responsive.
+I felt that whatever I play on an acoustic kit will come out the same on these pads thanks to their responsiveness and tunability.

 Pros

-• Feels like you’re playing an acoustic kit
+• Looks and feels like you’re playing an acoustic drum set

 Cons